Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-43

 Emily: No, tell me more!
 I want to __________ on my map.

-1. look it up
+1. look it out

-2. find it out
+2. look up it

-3. look up it
+3. look it up

-4. look it out
+4. find it out

 Question 7